MDReal32/prisma-generator-seed/README.md

 }
 ```

-Then create a file called `seed.json` in the root of your project.
+Then create a file called `seed.json` in the `prisma/seeds` directory.
 ```json
 {
   "$schema": "relative/path/to/node_modules/.prisma/seed/schema.json",